PabloSzx/gqless-hooks/README.md

 Since this functionality needs more type-safety to work more safely you will need to use some **type augmentation**.

-For example, in any file in your project:
+> For example, in any file inside your project:

 ```ts
 // You also could use the same generated types from gqless